PacketLauncher/Windows-Photo-Viewer-Always-Fit-Height-Patch/README.md

 # Windows-Photo-Viewer-Always-Fit-Height-Patch

+* I've made sure that both installing and uninstalling scripts work as expected (tested on Windows 10 x64 22H2).
+That said, patching of operating system files is a subject to calamity which _can_ go wrong.
+Therefore, use at your own risk!

 By default, the classic Windows Photo Viewer opens an image in its 1:1 scale when its size is _smaller_ than the window's preview area, or fits the image to it if it's larger.
 When viewing small pixel art graphics, the user requires to manually zoom-in to each and every image when navigating through them, making the process frustrating.

 This small patch will make it automatically zoom-in to make the image fit the preview area, based on the current window's height.